-9) Affirmation of Intent to Return to NMHU

-- The affirmation should include the intent to return to NMHU for a period of service at least equivalent to the length of the sabbatical leave being requested. - b) The affirmation should also contain a commitment to provide the School/College Dean and Vice d.
-Review Time Frame

-President for Academic Affairs with a written summary report within 30 days of return to service.
+- 9) Affirmation of Intent to Return to NMHU - a) The affirmation should include the intent to return to NMHU for a period of service at least equivalent to the length of the sabbatical leave being requested. - b) The affirmation should also contain a commitment to provide the School/College Dean and Vice President for Academic Affairs with a written summary report within 30 days of return to service.